tracycaldwell/thinkcspy/_sources/course/generic-schedule.rst

 Assignment
 """"""""""

-Once your code for the graded assignment is working, copy it into a github gist and email us the link.
+Once your code for the graded assignment is working, it's time to fork, update, commit, and submit a pull request (PR).

-To: coding101@devetry.com
-Subject: Chapter 6 Assignment

 Your graded assignment is to do `this exercise from Chapter 6 </Selection/Exercises#graded-lesson-assignment>`_.